 - Complete the final check on transportation to ensure everyone has a ride to and from camp. - Remind the Cubs of the behavior standards necessary for a Scouting trip. - Remind the cubs to pack a lunch for the day.
-There will be snacks but lunch will not be served. - Plan to arrive between 12:00 and 1:30 p.m.
+Lunch will not be served. - Plan to arrive between 1:30 and 2:00 p.m.